openstack-infra/zuul/doc/source/admin/installation.rst

 Web Deployment Options
 ----------------------

-The ``zuul-web`` service provides an web dashboard, a REST API and a websocket log streaming service as a single holistic web application.
+The ``zuul-web`` service provides a web dashboard, a REST API and a websocket log streaming service as a single holistic web application.
 For production use it is recommended to run it behind a reverse proxy, such as Apache or Nginx.

-More advanced users may desire to do one or more exciting things such as:
+The ``zuul-web`` service is entirely self-contained and can be run with minimal configuration, however, more advanced users may desire to do one or more of the following:

 White Label
   Serve the dashboard of an individual tenant at the root of its own domain.